[3.19] Versatile Combatant Impale Shield Crush Slayer - Crush the Atlas - SSF Compatible

 Priority - Prismatic Eclipse with G G B sockets

-Budget - Stat Stick Weapon (Resistances and on-hit effects)
+Budget - Stat Stick Weapon (Resistances, attributes, and on-hit effects)

-Endgame - Corrupted Prismatic Eclipse with G G G sockets and Fortify on Hit
+Endgame - Corrupted Prismatic Eclipse with G G G sockets and Resolute Technique

 Explanation: Prismatic Eclipse gives us global attack speed per green socket, and mana leech on hit per blue socket.
-Since we only care about our Shield, this is one of the best, cheapest options for us to help pad Shield Crush damage.
+Since we only care about our Shield, this is the best, cheapest option for us to help pad Shield Crush damage.
 These drop heavily in price after the first day or two, so it should be very easy to find one in trade.

-Endgame Explanation: Adding in a corrupted Prismatic Eclipse can give us gem slot wiggle room or other quality of life.
-Corruptions include Resolute Technique, added damage to attacks, area of effect, onslaught on kill (mapping), and fortify on hit.
+Endgame Explanation: Adding in a corrupted Prismatic Eclipse can give us two extra passive points or slightly more damage.
+Corruptions include Resolute Technique, added damage to attacks, and area of effect.
 All of them are good, but I would consider Resolute Technique the 'best' because of the passive points.
 Attack speed DOES NOT work with Shield Crush.